 Justice Kazi Ebadul Hoque opined, “Government has to ensure the provision of elected pro-people in every local government system for the welfare of the country.
 Not only this, but political interference has to be stopped as well.”

 Expressing grief, Ali Imam Majumder declared, “Though our elected representatives are not able to act according to the desires of the people, we want democracy and elections.
 Like others, we also want an elected Zila Parishad.
 We want elections, but duties and responsibilities of these Parishads must be confined.”
 He urged government to hold elections without delay.

 “Central administrative power is responsible for the present situation of this country.
 The formulation of laws is the main duty of the parliamentary members but they are doing nothing except providing “yes” or “no” concerns during law formulation.
 Draft laws are prepared by the bureaucrats.
 As a result, parliamentary members have nothing to do but to interfere in the matter of local governments.
 Sector-wise responsibilities should be confined,” added A.S.M.
 Akram.

-Professor Asif Nazrul told, “Trepidation of election and people seems to be in the existing government.
-Government is not willing to give election because they are sure that they will be defeated in these elections”.
-“The present situation of local government especially Dhaka City Corporation and Zila Parishad is contradictory to constitution and human right,” he made comment and urged all to work together in this concern.
+“The trepidation of elections and people seem to be present in the existing government.
+The government is not willing to hold elections because they are sure that they will be defeated in these elections…The present situation of local government, especially Dhaka City Corporation and Zila Parishad, is contradictory to the constitution and human rights,” concluded Professor Asif Nazrul, urging all to work together in this concern.